seantallen-org/msgpack/README.md

 Pony-msgpack is currently alpha software.
 It implements a low-level API for encoding data.
 Still to do:

-- Encoding array, map and extension types
+- Encoding of extension types
 - Decoding of encoded MessagePack data
 - High-level API for a better programming experience